jdbc-json/jdbc-cb/README.md

 The JAR file will be in the */target* directory.

+By default, `mvn package` runs the unit tests before creating the JAR.
+These directions specifically omit running the unit tests, because the tests require additional setup, as explained in the next section.
+After the setup is complete, you can run `mvn package` without the extra flag.

 ##Running the Unit Tests

 (Assuming you have downloaded and built the driver from source, as described above.)